zhengchuanpan/GMAN/README.md

   <img width="900" height="400" src=./figure/results.png>
 </p>

+## Third-party re-implementations
+A Pytorch implementaion by [VincLee8188](https://github.com/VincLee8188) is available at [GMAN-Pytorch](https://github.com/VincLee8188/GMAN-PyTorch).

 ## Citation

 If you find this repository useful in your research, please cite the following paper: